Bachelor of Music

 Entry requirements

-Alternative qualifications which are accepted instead of A Levels include:
+Alternative UK qualifications which are accepted instead of A Levels include:

 • Three Scottish Higher grade passes at grade D or above